 Helping Recovery Take Root Through Integrated Health Care Systems

-Helping Recovery Take Root
+Helping Recovery Take Root_Featured

 Recovery from substance use disorder (SUD) isn’t an endpoint; it’s a journey that extends far beyond the initial phases of treatment.
 It’s like planting a tree — you don’t just plant it and walk away.
 You water it, nurture it and give it time to grow strong roots.
 Recovery needs ongoing support, strong community connections and a stable environment to take hold.